TACC/Lmod/docs/source/050_lua_modulefiles.rst

     Run the "string" as a command and capture the output.
 This function uses the value of LD_PRELOAD and LD_LIBRARY_PATH found when Lmod is configured.
 Use **subprocess** if you wish to use the current values.
+There may be a trailing newline in the result which is your responsibility to remove or otherwise handle.
 **subprocess** ("string")
     Run the "string" as a command and capture the output.
+There may be a trailing newline in the result which is your responsibility to remove or otherwise handle.
 **isFile** ("name"):
     Returns true if "name" is a file.
 **isDir** ("name"):